Bill Mathews: Biography

 Bill Mathews was born in Vancouver, British Columbia in 1919.
 His mother and a brother died when he was two; his father, Vancouver pioneer Thomas Mathews, died when he was 13.

 Mathews attended King George Secondary School before entering the University of British Columbia in 1935, earning a Bachelor of Applied Science in geological engineering in 1940, followed by a Master of Applied Science with a major in petrology and a minor in physics in 1941.
 During college, he served as a student assistant for the Geological Survey of Canada from 1938 to 1941, and was also an instructor in the mountain infantry school of the Alpine Club of Canada, training personnel for the Canadian armed forces.
 After graduation, he worked as a mining engineer for the British Columbia Department of Mines from 1942 to 1946.

 He then moved to the University of California, Berkeley, completing his Ph.D. in June 1948 with a dissertation titled Geology of the Mount Garibaldi map-area, southwestern British Columbia.
 While at Berkeley he met and married his wife, Laura Lu Mathews, served on the Berkeley faculty as an assistant professor from 1948 to 1951, and then returned to Canada to accept an associate professorship in the Department of Geography and Geology at the University of British Columbia.
 He was promoted to full professor in 1959, served as department chairman from 1964 to 1971, and continued teaching until his retirement to professor emeritus status in 1984.

 Mathews is credited with proposing the name of Tetrahedron Peak, which he climbed as a member of the Alpine Club of Canada.
-The name was adopted on 5 April 1956.
+The name, which describes the shape of the mountain with the four faces, was adopted on 5 April 1956.

 Mathews received the Willet G. Miller Medal for "outstanding research in any branch of the earth sciences" from the Royal Society of Canada in 1989.
 After his retirement from teaching duties, he maintained an active research program and began writing a book on the geology of southern British Columbia, working part-time on the project until his death in 2003.
 The book was published posthumously in 2005 as Roadside Geology of Southern British Columbia.